 What’s the Most Popular Medicare Supplement Insurance Plan?

 Medicare Supplement Insurance is popular.
-Nearly 2 out of every 5 beneficiaries enrolled in Original Medicare have a Medicare Supplement Insurance plan, otherwise known as “Medigap.”
+More than half of all beneficiaries enrolled in Original Medicare have a Medicare Supplement Insurance plan, otherwise known as “Medigap.”1

 But which Medicare Supplement Insurance plan is the most popular?